 Biography of Sheriff John Jordan

 John Jordan (R) Sheriff of Cape Girardeau County, Missouri was first elected in November 1994 to fill an unexpired term.
 Sheriff Jordan was subsequently re-elected in 1996, 2000, 2004, 2008, 2012 and 2016 and is the longest serving Sheriff in Cape Girardeau County history.

 Sheriff John Jordan is a 35 year law enforcement veteran of which the last 21 years has been as Sheriff of Cape Girardeau County.
 He started his career in law enforcement while attending Wesley College in Florence, Mississippi.
 Jordan then worked in Bollinger County, Missouri and became the Chief Deputy.
 He began his career with the Cape Girardeau County Sheriff’s Office in 1986 where he served as Chief of Detectives (Lieutenant) until being elected as Sheriff of Cape Girardeau County in 1994.
 Sheriff Jordan is a former narcotics agent and commander of the Cape Girardeau/Bollinger County Major Case Squad.
 Sheriff Jordan is also a graduate of the National Sheriff’s Institute in Longmont, Colorado.

 Sheriff Jordan has instituted many Community oriented programs since being elected Sheriff.
-Some of those include the D.A.R.E. program, the Community Police Officer program by obtaining a COPS Grant.
 He is an original founding member of the first SALT Council (Seniors & Lawmen Together) west of the Mississippi River.
 Sheriff Jordan wrote and received a 1.5 Million-Dollar Grant from the United States Marshals Office to aid in the construction of the new Cape Girardeau County Justice Center, which opened for business on March 13, 2001.